mzhao8/mzhao8.github.io/QUOTES.md

     And the end of all our exploring
     Will be to arrive where we started
     And know the place for the first time.”  ― T. S. Eliot, Four Quartets

+* "If you construct your identity on what you’re a fan of (sports, media, brands), you’re a vessel.
+You’re lending out ownership over your identity.
+Instead, if you construct your identity on the things you create, you’re a craftsperson—someone who keeps refining who they are." - Julian Shapiro